Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 :warning: A season starts the 1st of September and ends the 31st of August, included.

-:chores: Check the helpers folder to help you parse a CSV file.

 **The Fighters Census Agency API**

 The following API endpoint is supposed to give you the official list of fighters: